Why More Professional Training in the Cannabis Industry is Needed

 As the legitimate marijuana setting continues to grow and evolve, it’s constantly exposing new business pitfalls that are precariously hinged on exciting opportunities for prosperity.
 The job search and hiring process surrounding the many facets of cannabis commerce illustrates this notion well—inferior management procedures can sink a business while still it’s in its infancy.

-While marijuana-oriented academic institutions such as Oaksterdam and THC University have helped appease some of the need for verifiable employee training, post-secondary schools such as Northeastern Institute of Cannabis (NIC) in Massachusetts and Denver University (DU) in Colorado have also devised platforms in which industry hopefuls can learn the basics of the contemporary marijuana business world.
+While marijuana-oriented academic institutions such as Oaksterdam and THC University have helped appease some of the need for verifiable employee training, post-secondary schools such as Northeastern Institute of Cannabis (NIC) in Massachusetts and University of Denver (DU) in Colorado have also devised platforms in which industry hopefuls can learn the basics of the contemporary marijuana business world.

 Through these forward-thinking programs, cannabis industry employers can access educated prospects that are presented in qualitatively and objectively palpable fashions.

-Hydrolife contacted Paul Seaborn, professor of DU’s Business of Marijuana class, as well as NIC’s dean of faculty, Cara-Crabb Burnham, to help us get a better feel for the modern university cannabis education.
+Maximum Yield contacted Paul Seaborn, professor of DU’s Business of Marijuana class, as well as NIC’s dean of faculty, Cara-Crabb Burnham, to help us get a better feel for the modern university cannabis education.

-What are most of your students looking to do with their education in the cannabis industry?
+MY: What are most of your students looking to do with their education in the cannabis industry?

 Seaborn (DU): The students seem to fall into three categories.
 A few intend to enter the cannabis industry immediately upon graduation and have already been pursuing internships and making connections in preparation.
 Another group are open to the idea of working directly or indirectly in the cannabis industry but are also pursuing non-cannabis options.
 The remainder are interested in the topic for a variety of reasons but do not have any plans to work in the industry.